Archie Marshall (politician)

-Sir Archie Pellow Marshall (20 November 1899 – 20 June 1966) was a British local Liberal Party (UK) politician and High Court Judge.
+Sir Archie Pellow Marshall (20 November 1899 – 20 June 1966) was a British local Liberal Party politician and High Court Judge.

 Background

 He was the younger son of Alfred Ernest Stanley Marshall, of Roche, Cornwall.
 He was educated at Truro School, Cornwall and Gonville and Caius College, Cambridge, MA, LLB (Camb.), 1921–25.
 In 1926 he married Meta Hawke, of Bugle, Cornwall.
 They had one son and one daughter.
 In 1959 he was knighted.
 He was elected a bard of the Cornish Gorseth in 1963, taking the Bardic name Brusyas an Gernewyon (Judge of the Cornish).

 Legal career

 He was called to Bar and joined the Midland Circuit in 1925.
 He took silk becoming a King's Counsel in 1947.
 He became a High Court Judge in 1959.
 In 1963 he presided over the trial of Dr. Stephen Ward.
 Geoffrey Robertson, a Queen's Counsel who has written a book on the trial, Stephen Ward was Innocent, OK, says that on more than one significant legal point, Marshall misdirected the jurors.
 The transcript of his summing up, lodged at the National Archives, has been closed and classified as secret until the year 2046.
 The case has been described as "a gross miscarriage of justice".